Reflections Governor’s Art School

 A typical day at The Governor’s School:

 Forty students are accepted into Reflections each year.
 They are selected from rising 7th, 8th, and 9th graders.
-The student application deadline is typically in early March.
+Applications are typically due in early March.
+Please note: The student application deadlines may be different for Albemarle County.
 Students are usually notified by the end of the month.

 Instructions for Student Applications: